Harmonix Finance

 What is HIP-3?

-HIP-3 is Hyperliquid's native standard for yield-bearing spot tokens.
-Harmonix uses three HIP-3 markets — Felix (feUSD), Ondo (USDY), and Hyna (sUSDe) — as strategy inputs.
-These tokens trade natively on HyperCore spot markets, enabling Harmonix to earn their underlying yield without bridges.
+HIP-3 is Hyperliquid's native standard for builder-deployed perpetuals and yield-bearing spot tokens. haUSDC routes exposure across five Hyperliquid markets — Hyperliquid itself as the perp venue for the short leg, plus four HIP-3 spot markets (Felix, TradeXYZ, Hyena, Markets.xyz) for the long legs and points exposure.
+These tokens trade natively on Hyperliquid, enabling Harmonix to earn their underlying yield without bridges.

 What oracle does Harmonix use?